GDQuest/website/content/tutorial/godot/learning-paths/developer/index.md

 The [previous part]({{< ref "tutorial/godot/learning-paths/beginner/index.md" >}}) in this series [Learn to Make Games with Godot: Beginner Edition]({{< ref "tutorial/godot/learning-paths/beginner/index.md" >}}) explores basic resources for the enthusiasts out there that want to understand how to use the Godot game engine, starting from the very beginning.

-## Contributing to this document

-If you want to contribute to this document please read and follow our [contributor's guide]({{< ref "docs/guidelines/contributing-to/learn-godot/index.md" >}}).
-Your help is much appreciated.

 ## Support GDQuest

 If you want to go further with game creation and support our work, check out our [game creation courses](//gdquest.mavenseed.com/).